as3asddd/MLFinalProject/README.md

 **For approach1(without PCA src/Fine-Pruning Approach):** There is only a colab file with code and description inside.

 **For approach2(use PCA src/Fine-Pruning-PCA-Approach):** There are train.sh and infer.sh to do the training part and inference part.
-Please make sure the data is in the right directory.
+Please make sure the data is in the right directory(MLFinalProject/src/Fine-Pruning-PCA-Approach/data).

+**For single image:** Please use the eval script and put the test image into the data floder(MLFinalProject/data).